Breast Reconstruction San Diego | Breast Cancer Reconstructive Surgery

 San Diego Breast Reconstruction

 It is the plastic surgeon’s unique opportunity to forge a strong, supportive partnership with women who have suffered the misfortune of breast cancer in the effort to restore by the best possible means for each woman those symbols of her femininity that nature has changed or taken from her.
 The type of breast reconstruction you choose depends on many factors: Your body, individual preferences and expectations, your breast size and shape, the type of breast cancer you have had and treatment required, how you feel about your body after mastectomy, and others.
 For the vast majority of women, breast reconstruction encompasses a series of procedures, not a single surgical operation.
-Reconstruction is part of your recovery, should never interfere with treatment of breast cancer, and is a process that occurs over time.
-Modern techniques, including skin sparing (and nipple sparing) mastectomy, microvascular reconstruction, and other advances have improved the possible result of breast reconstruction beyond what we’ve ever been able to achieve for women in the past.
+Breast reconstruction is part of your recovery, should never interfere with treatment of breast cancer, and is a process that occurs over time.
+Modern breast reconstruction techniques, including skin sparing (and nipple sparing) mastectomy, microvascular reconstruction, and other advances have improved the possible result of breast reconstruction beyond what we’ve ever been able to achieve for women in the past.
 However, because of the complexity of natural breasts and surgical limitations we’ve still not overcome, most women can never be reconstructed to perfection, or even their ideal.
-For breast cancer patients, the original breast(s) was dangerous, so replacements, although not perfect, are an improvement.
-Dr. Laverson’s goal is to approach your desired shape and size with the minimum of risk, expense, and time away from your life.
-You will choose the new breast you want with Dr. Laverson’s help and guidance.
+For breast cancer patients, the original breast(s) was dangerous, so replacements and breast implants, although not perfect, are an improvement.
+Our San Diego plastic surgeon, Dr. Laverson, is driven to approach your desired shape and size for your breast reconstruction with the minimum of risk, expense, and time away from your life.
+You will choose the new breast you want with our San Diego plastic surgeon, Dr. Laverson’s help and guidance.
 A positive attitude, hope, and understanding what is realistically possible are important.

-There are two broad categories of breast reconstruction procedures:
+There are two broad categories of breast reconstruction plastic surgery procedures

-Most plastic surgeons perform implant reconstruction when a satisfactory result can be achieved by this method, because although serial surgical procedures may be involved, they are of less magnitude (usually outpatient day surgery) than tissue flap restoration, and there is no necessity for surgery elsewhere on your body to borrow tissue for transfer to the mastectomy site.
-Implant based reconstruction has some important limitations however.
+Most plastic surgeons perform breast implant reconstruction when a satisfactory result can be achieved by this method, because although serial surgical procedures may be involved, they are of less magnitude (usually outpatient day surgery) than tissue flap reconstruction, and there is no necessity for surgery elsewhere on your body to borrow tissue for transfer to the mastectomy site.
+Implant-based breast reconstruction and breast cancer reconstruction have some important limitations, however.
 Thin scar your body forms around a breast implant may become thickened over time causing the reconstructed breast to become firm or hard, to reposition above its proper location, and to become more globular and un-natural in shape.
-This phenomenon, called “capsular contracture,” also occurs in women who have implants for augmentation, but less commonly.
+This phenomenon, called “capsular contracture,” also occurs in women who have implants for breast augmentation, but less commonly.
 Capsular contracture is even more common among women who have had radiation therapy after mastectomy.
-Women who develop contracture are unhappy with their reconstructions.
-In these cases, surgery to remove the capsule is indicated.
-At that procedure, the implant may be replaced with another implant, replaced with a tissue expander type implant to enlarge available chest skin area for a better quality restoration, or replaced with a natural tissue flap.
+Women who develop contracture are unhappy with their breast reconstruction.
+In these cases, plastic surgery to remove the capsule is indicated.
+At that procedure, the implant may be replaced with another implant, replaced with a tissue expander type implant to enlarge available chest skin area for a better quality restoration, or replaced with a natural tissue flap reconstruction.

 Natural Tissue Flap Breast Restoration